My account »

 Venue: Oathall Community College, Appledore Gardens, Lindfield, West Sussex, RH16 2AQ

-Join Sussex Biodiversity Record Centre on the 11 February 2023 for the 32nd Annual Sussex Biological Recorders’ Seminar.
-This year we are returning to an in-person event, at our usual venue Oathall Community College, Haywards Heath, from 10am to 3pm.
-The Sussex Biological Recorders’ Seminar provides a unique opportunity to meet other people from Sussex’s wildlife recording groups, natural history societies and local conservation organisations.
+Join Sussex Biodiversity Record Centre on the 10th February 2024 for the 33rd Annual Sussex Biological Recorders’ Seminar, at our usual venue Oathall Community College, Haywards Heath, from 10am to 3pm.
+The Sussex Biological Recorders’ Seminar provides a unique opportunity to meet other people from Sussex’s wildlife recording groups, natural history societies and local conservation groups.

 Accessibility: There is level access to the hall and an accessible toilet in an adjacent building.